 As soon as possible after any such incident, employees should submit a written incident report to their immediate supervisor.

+Automated External Defibrillators (AEDs)

+The District shall maintain AEDs in designated locations throughout the District.
+An AED shall be used in emergency situations warranting its use in accordance with procedures established by the Superintendent/designee.
+Expected users documented as having completed required training shall be authorized to use a defibrillator.
+05.4

 Grievances/Communications

 The Superintendent/designee has developed specific procedures to assist employees in making a complaint.
 For full information refer to Board Policies 03.16/03.26 and related procedures.